mmastouri/RTC/README.md

 * RTC with LSE
 * Battery with monitoring in the VBAT
+* LCD segments displayed with dimming with homogenous brightness
-* allow to set time and VBAT with one Button
+* Allow to set time and VBAT with one Button

 # Hardware